 Graduates from our program develop content knowledge by taking classes in World, United States, European and Asian history and begin their development as professional teachers by taking our Social Studies Methods course which is required for entry into the Teacher Education program.
 Our graduates are well-prepared to teach in today’s ever-changing classrooms.

-A student may certify a major in social studies upon completing 24 credits with a GPA of 2.0 or higher.
+Students who indicate an interest in History and have a 2.0 GPA or above may be admitted to the major.
 Those interested in a teaching option should consult with the College of Education concerning certification requirements for teaching.
 Students majoring in social studies should have a strong and broad high school background in humanities, social science, and languages, and are encouraged to get a second endorsement.

 Bachelor of Arts in Social Studies (66 hours)